The64thGamer/cheeseepedia/content/fb43uxdiho3zv7vn/content.md

 ## Design

 This bot is the head of a Standard Mijjin mech, with the neck of a Prototype Mijjin mech, and a custom plate for mounting to the stage.
 The mech has green eye pieces.
-The bot is the Looney Bird Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, This bot is only the head, as it would appear in the window on Beach Bear's stage.
+The bot is the Looney Bird Character from the [Rock-afire Explosion] in the smaller Mijjin style, This bot is only the head, as it would appear in the window on Beach Bear's stage.

 ## Movements

 All movements are on the Bottom Drawer.
 Eyes and eyelids are controlled by servos.
-This bot's servo movements are tied to the servo movements for the {{< wiki-link "Looney Bird Labratory (Mijjin)" >}} bot.
+This bot's servo movements are tied to the servo movements for the [Looney Bird Labratory (Mijjin)] bot.

 | Bit# | Function   |
 |------|------------|